-Throughout the whole home buying process there are inevitably questions, discussions, compromises, terms, expectations, and plenty of negotiations.
-There will be countless conversations between you, your Realtor, and your mortgage advisor about contract terms and financing, but one particularly appealing concept that you may want to discuss is that of seller concessions.
+Throughout the home buying process, there will inevitably be questions, discussions, compromises, terms, expectations, and plenty of negotiations.
+There will be countless conversations between you, your Realtor, and your mortgage advisor about contract terms and financing.
+But one particularly appealing concept you may want to discuss is seller concessions.

 What is a seller concession?

-A seller concession, much like the name suggests, is when the buyer requests a seller pay certain agreed-upon costs on the buyer’s behalf.
-This can range from a couple dollars to tens of thousands of dollars.
+A seller concession is when the buyer asks the seller to pay for certain agreed-upon costs on the buyer's behalf.
+These costs can range from a couple of dollars to tens of thousands of dollars.

-At times seller concessions are commonplace and at other times they are almost unheard of.
+Sometimes seller concessions are commonplace, and other times, they are almost unheard of.
 Seller concessions are most commonly affected by the marketplace and attitude of the seller and listing agent.

-If on the other hand, the market is heavily in favor of sellers and it is common for multiple offers to be over asking, then asking for seller concessions can irritate a seller no matter how good your offer.
+On the other hand, if market conditions favor sellers and there are likely to be multiple offers over asking price, requesting seller concessions can irritate a seller no matter how good your offer.

-If you’re considering a seller concession, make sure it’s a smart time to do so and pay attention to what the market is telling you
+If you're considering a seller concession, make sure it's a smart time to do so and pay attention to what the market tells you.

 What do seller concessions apply to?